duckietown/code-examples/dtps/sensor-camera/README.md

-# Example: ROS - Sensor - Camera
+# Example: DTPS - Sensor - Camera

-This example shows how to subscribe to a continuous stream of camera frames via ROS.
+This example shows how to subscribe to a continuous stream of camera frames via DTPS.

 ## 1. Build